Your Custom Text Here

 Coase in the age of code

-Back then, the answer felt settled.
-Coase had explained that firms emerge because organizing through the market is costly; contracts take time, negotiations add friction, and information is imperfect.
+The answer felt settled for decades.
+Coase explained that firms emerge because the market is costly.
+Contracts take time, negotiations add friction, and information is imperfect.
 When it becomes cheaper to manage people internally than to transact externally, a firm is born.
-The invisible boundary of the firm, he said, lies at the point where these two costs meet.
+The invisible boundary of the firm lies exactly where these two costs meet.

-Reading that old paper now, after a decade spent around blockchains, DAOs, and “trustless” financial systems, I’m struck by how cyclical the question feels.
-Crypto’s grand promise was to eliminate the very frictions that gave birth to the firm; to replace bureaucracy with code, management with incentives, contracts with consensus.
+I spent the last decade in the trenches of blockchains, DAOs, and “trustless” systems.
+Crypto’s grand promise was to eliminate the very frictions that gave birth to the firm; to replace bureaucracy with code, management with incentives, and contracts with consensus.
+The thesis was elegant: If transaction costs drop to zero, the firm should dissolve into the network.

 That was the dream.
 But it didn’t happen.